zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/Windows_Badusb/PasswordStuff/ChromePasswords/readme.md

 ## How to use?

 Well this script is kind of plug and play.
-AFter the two files ("encryped passwords" and "key.txt") got sent to your webhook, you will have to decrypt the passwords.
+After the two files ("encryped passwords" and "key.txt") got sent to your webhook, you will have to decrypt the passwords.

 To do this, I have coded a python program that will use the grabbed "key" to decrypt the passwords.

-In the python file, you will have to change 2 paths:

-``Line 14:`` ("path to key") insert the filepath to the key txt file on your pc.

-``Line 46:`` ("path to encrypted file") insert the filepath to the encrypted login file on your pc.
+Get the [program]

 ## Features